holepunchto/hyperbee/README.md

 By returning `true` it will delete the value, otherwise it won't.

 It only receives one arg: `prev` which is the current node entry.

+It executes only if the key exists.
+If there is no key to delete, the deletion succeeds without calling `cas`.

 ```js
 // This won't get deleted